 5. Sensitivity Training

-The beauty of hiring a diverse workforce is that your employees encounter unique perspectives they may not have experienced before.
+The beauty of hiring a diverse workforce is that your employees encounter unique perspectives they may not have experienced.
 While that diversity is great for fostering new ideas, it can also lead to friction between teammates.

-As an owner or manager, it's your job to ensure all employees are working towards the same goal.
-Sensitivity training is an exercise that helps employees understand their professional goals as well as their personal biases.
+You must ensure all employees work towards the same goal as an owner or manager.
+Sensitivity training is an exercise that helps employees understand their professional goals and personal biases.
 By diving into these topics in-depth, employees can better understand one another and be more considerate of their differences.

-No matter how well your team works together, it's important to conduct sensitivity training regularly.
-This will remind employees how they should treat one another and how they should voice their opinions if they need to confront an issue.
+No matter how well your team works together, conducting sensitivity training regularly is essential.
+This will remind employees how to treat one another and voice their opinions if they need to confront an issue.
 By reviewing these ideas consistently, new hires will feel more comfortable when joining your team, making them more productive early on.

 6. Customer Experience Simulation

-Customer experience simulation is essentially the reverse of role-playing.
+Customer experience simulation is the reverse of role playing.
 Instead of interacting with a mock customer, the service rep becomes the customer and goes through the experience of purchasing your product or service.

-The benefit of this exercise is that reps can see the roadblocks they troubleshoot from the perspective of the user.
-They can relate to the frustration or disappointment that customers feel when something goes wrong or when expectations aren't met.
-That way, when they're working with real customers, they have a better understanding of what people are going through and how to resolve their issues.
+The benefit of this exercise is that reps can see the roadblocks they troubleshoot from the user‘s perspective.
+They can relate to customers’ frustration or disappointment when something goes wrong or expectations aren't met.
+That way, when working with real customers, they better understand what people are going through and how to resolve their issues.

 7. Social Media Training

-Social media is a key component of a robust omnichannel support solution.
-In fact, customers expect great customer service from brands on social media channels.
-About 49% of consumers say they'll unfollow a business on social media due to poor customer service, so your team needs to have resources dedicated to supporting these channels.
+Social media is a critical component of a robust omnichannel support solution.
+In fact, customers expect excellent customer service from brands on social media channels.
+About 49% of consumers say they'll unfollow a business on social media due to poor customer service, and I’ve done it myself.
+Needless to say, you’ve got to allocate some team resources to social media support.

 However, social media is still relatively new to customer service, and not all of your reps may be as experienced with using these platforms for professional needs as opposed to personal updates.
-A training course dedicated to teaching them how to use social media might be helpful (Here's one from HubSpot Academy).
-That way, communication will be smoother on social channels and will create more delightful customer experiences.
+A training course that teaches them social media use might be helpful (Here's one from HubSpot Academy).
+That way, communication will be smoother on social channels and create more delightful customer experiences.

 8. Product Breakdowns

 If your company sells a physical product instead of software or services, it can be helpful for employees to see how the product works, inside and out.
-Take your product apart in front of your employees and show them step-by-step how it's put together.
-Educate them about where your product's resources come from and how the manufacturing process is carried out daily.
-This can really benefit employees who don't work closely with your products.
+Take your product apart in front of your employees and show them how it‘s put together step-by-step.
+Educate them about where your product’s resources come from and how the manufacturing process is carried out daily.
+This can benefit employees who work less closely with your products.

-If your product is software, obviously, it can be tricky to take apart.
+If your product is software, it can be tricky to deconstruct.
 So, instead, talk to your employees about where your servers are located and how your software is powered.
 Discuss contingency plans for potential shutdowns and what employees can share with customers if they ask about sensitive information.
-When you're supplying software to businesses, it's not uncommon to receive phone calls from their IT teams and it can really make your support team stand out if they can relay this information offhand.
+When I worked at HubSpot Support, we often received support calls from IT professionals.
+Being able to speak their language and relay relevant technical details confidently delighted these customers and made them feel well taken care of.

 Free Customer Support Training Template